 Illinois corn farmers, through ICMB checkoff dollars, also fund the U.S. Grains Council, U.S. Meat Export Federation, and the Poultry and Egg Export Council, leaders in overseas market development, the National Corn Growers Association which addresses domestic market development and research on a national scale and IL Farm Families which works to tell the story of Americas safe and abundant food supply.

-Vice Chairman - Don Duvall, District 13
+Chairman - Don Duvall, District 13

-Treasurer - Roger Sy, District 12
+Vice Chairman - Roger Sy, District 12

-Secretary - Dirk Rice, District 6
+Treasurer - Dirk Rice, District 6

 Upcoming Meetings Dates: